sblauth/cashocs/demos/documented/optimal_control/demo_05_coupled_problems_monolithic/demo_05_coupled_problems_monolithic.md

     bcs = bcs1 + bcs2

-Again, note that we now return a single list of DirichletBC objects, since both lists specify the boundary conditions for the components of "state".
+Again, note that we now return a single list of DirichletBC objects, since both lists specify the boundary conditions for the components of `state`.

 Defintion of the optimization problem
 -------------------------------------